What is Cabinet Door Overlay?

 On wider frameless cabinets with four doors across (typically 42" or more) a center panel is present where the two center doors are mounted.
 In this application, there are two partial overlays, the twin overlay, to deal with but what is most important is the desired reveal or gap between these doors.

-Hinges used: semi-concealed hinges
+Hinge recommendation: semi-concealed hinges

 Full Overlay or Euro-Door